 Not too long ago, if you wanted to use an API to offer your customers bank accounts, cards or payments services, you had to also use the brand of that API’s provider on your website and all your customer-facing materials.
 Using more than one API provider made the customer’s experience even more disjointed and confusing.
 Those days are gone.
 It seems like a good time to take a closer look at three key benefits of white label APIs.

 BBVA has been named by digital banking consultants 11:FS as one of the world’s best digital providers – for the second year in a row.
-The accolade was given to BBVA as a result of the bank’s continued drive towards both open banking – through its Open API programmes – and its ongoing push towards full digitalisation.
+The accolade was given to BBVA as a result of the bank’s continued drive towards both open banking – through its Open API programs – and its ongoing push towards full digitalization.

 It’s been a monumental year for us at Open Platform, but we know we’re not the only ones.
 Below is a recap of some of the biggest fintech, banking and payments trends and events of 2018, along with insight from our experts on what to look forward to in 2019.